In the Spotlight

 Respect your pain

 A physical therapist or another member of your healthcare team may be able to show you gentle exercises that will help increase your range of motion.
-Physical therapists who are trained in pain management can teach you about the physiology of pain and how to move better with less consequence.
+Physical therapists trained in pain management can teach you about the physiology of pain and how to move better while not increasing pain.
 Be sure to pace yourself as you start your exercise routine.
 If you notice pain, take a break.
 Mild muscle soreness after a workout is normal, but sharp pain during or immediately after should signal you to pause and rest.
-To protect your joints, you may want to apply heat to relax your muscles before you work out.
-Then apply ice after to reduce any swelling around your affected joints.
+Warming up will help prepare your muscles before you work out.
+If you have pain in your joints after you exercise, applying ice may help.

 Track your progress online